The roles of virtual assistants (VAs) in healthcare organizations have drastically expanded over the last few years.

 Where do I find VAs to fulfill the triage role?

-Neolytix has been focusing on providing exceptional VAs and registered nurse VAs to small and medium medical practices nationwide for over a decade.
+Neolytix has been focusing on providing exceptional VAs and registered nurse VAs to healthcare providers nationwide for over a decade.

 At Neolytix, medical providers get two VAs for the price of one- regardless of the role they need to fulfill in practice.
 That means that a backup VA, trained in the operations of your practice, will step in should the primary VA not be available for whatever reason.